List of airports in Virginia

 This is a list of airports in Virginia (a U.S. state), grouped by type and sorted by location.
 It contains all public-use and military airports in the state.
 Some private-use and former airports may be included where notable, such as airports that were previously public-use, those with commercial enplanements recorded by the FAA or airports assigned an IATA airport code.

-The list includes two airports which serve the Washington, D.C. metropolitan area, but are actually located in Virginia: Ronald Reagan Washington National Airport and Washington Dulles International Airport.
+The list includes two airports which serve the Washington, D.C. metropolitan area, but are actually located in Virginia: Ronald Reagan Washington National Airport and Dulles International Airport.
 Both airports are operated by the Metropolitan Washington Airports Authority.